 The Importance of Planning

-It is imperative that the probability of second or subsequent procedures be discussed prior to the first follicular unit transplant.
+It is imperative that the probability of second or subsequent procedures of hair transplant be discussed prior to the first follicular unit transplant.
 This is an integral part of the long term planning that is necessary to afford the best outcome.
 Multiple factors are considered in making this judgment, including age, the degree of baldness, rapidity of hair loss, hair characteristics, donor density, scalp laxity, styling preferences, and previous procedures.
 Let’s take a more detailed look at each of these factors.

 Ironically, it is often the case that older men, with more extensive balding, are better candidates for a single procedure than are younger men with less advanced patterns of alopecia.
 The older man who has lived with baldness for a number of years is likely to have more realistic expectations of his transplant outcome; he may be very satisfied with this coverage, and a frame for the face.
 In addition, his degree of balding, that is, his Norwood pattern has very likely “declared” itself, leaving little ambiguity in the surgeon’s mind about how future hair loss will alter the clinical picture.